 Stay: YHA Penzance

 There are fewer horror characters more notorious and terrifying than Dracula.
 First introduced in 1897 in Bram Stoker’s Gothic horror novel, Dracula is the father of all vampire fiction.
 It’s fitting, therefore, that John Badham’s 1979 film uses such an iconic location for Dracula’s fortress.
-St Michael’s Mount is an isolated, rocky island that’s home to a medieval castle and church, all 500m from the Cornish shore.
+St Michael’s Mount is an isolated, rocky island that’s home to a medieval castle and church, all 500m from the Cornish shore and is a popular horror film location to visit.
 Like all good evil lairs, the entrance is suitably spooky – the island can only be reached at low tide once the causeway emerges from the waves.
 And, once the path is claimed by the sea, there’s no way to escape… (unless, of course, you jump on one of the regular ferries back to the mainland.)

 Crickadarn, American Werewolf in London (1981)